 Computer lessons are available for your use.
-Besides assisting you in learning concepts and providing practice, these lessons (70) are worth 0.5 bonus points each, for a total of 35 bonus points.
-These are based in the library.
+Besides assisting you in learning concepts and providing practice, these lessons (90) are worth 0.5 bonus points each, for a total of 45 bonus points.
+Should you complete all 90 lessons, I will add 5 points to that for a total of 50 bonus points.
+These lessons are based in the computer lab in the library.
 Please do not wait until the end of the semester to work on all of the tutorials.
-The computers get crowded at that time.
-Also, some of the lessons are review from General Chemistry, which would be of help to you to do as soon as possible.
-Part of the benefit will be doing other lessons on the computers at the same time as we are learning the concepts in class.
-There are 7 pages of 10 lessons per page (see last page for instructions on changing pages of lessons).
-Some of these tutorials take quite a bit of time to complete, so start on them early and work steadily throughout the semester.
+The computer room gets crowded at that time.
+Also, part of the benefit is in doing the lessons in the computer lab at the same time as we are learning the concepts in class.
+Some of the tutorials take quite a bit of time to complete, so start on them early and work steadily throughout the semester.
+Please see the note concerning the lessons on the last page.